Article Content

 Your goal: Just do 20 questions from every unit.
 This will put you ahead of of 90% of AP Physics 1 test takers.

-So wait, what about all the questions you can’t solve?
+So wait, what about the questions you don’t have answers to?

 That’s where Prof Phy come in — the most advanced adaptive AI tutor for AP Physics 1, ever.

-Just snap a picture of your working and give it to Phy.
-It will grade you work or help understand the problem from scratch.
+Snap a picture of your working and Phy will grade it or help understand the problem from scratch.

-Phy is built into UBQ or you can use it as a stand alone chat.
+Phy is built right into UBQ or you can use it as a stand alone chat.

 3 – Get Elite Help